LinkedEarth/Pyleoclim_util/doc_build/index.rst

   * Report bugs and problems with the code or documentation to our `GitHub repository <https://github.com/LinkedEarth/Pyleoclim_util/issues>`_.
 Please make sure that there is not outstanding issues that cover the problem you're experiencing.
   * Contribute bug fixes
   * Contribute enhancements and new features
-  * Contribute to the code documentation, and share your Pyleoclim-supported scientific workflows via our public repository (`LiPDBooks <https://github.com/LinkedEarth/LiPDbooks>`_).
+  * Contribute to the code documentation, and share your Pyleoclim-supported scientific workflow as a (`PaleoBook <http://linked.earth/PaleoBooks/>`_).

 Search Pyleoclim
 ================